 This course is an introduction to written communication in French.
 In addition to increasing students' ability to recognize and employ good writing techniques, it aims to familiarize students with various types of writing (resume, critical review, essay) and to explore strategies that facilitate writing across disciplines and genres.

-Note(s): Only offered through Distance Education.
 Students with pronounced problems in basic grammar and sentence structure are encouraged first to complete DEF050: Français correctif, a self-paced course that is non-credit.

 FRF151 CULTURE LITTÉRAIRE, GRAMMAIRE ET RÉDACTION